Transition Tori in the Planar Restricted Elliptic Three Body Problem: Twist in the PRC3BP at

 and

 \end{theorem}

-\begin{proof} It is easy to see that $L_{2}(\mu)$ depends analytically on $\mu^{1/3}$.
-First let us note that since the operator $\Phi$ from our construction brings the derivative of the vector field to the Jordan form, the operator $\Phi _{3\text{Body}}^{\mu}$ for the PRC3BP can be chosen close (depending analytically on $\mu^{1/3}$) to the operator $\Phi^{\text{Hill}}.$ The same can be said about the coefficients $f^{\nu}$ and $g^{\nu}$ from Lemma \ref{lem: a2,2=...}, since those come from the Taylor expansion up to the third order of the vector field at $L_{2}.$ What is more, from the proof of the Lapunov Moser Theorem \ref{th: Twierdzenie Mosera} in \cite{Moser}, we know that the radius of convergence of the series from the Theorem \ref{th: Twierdzenie Mosera} can be chosen to be independent from $\mu,$ for $\mu$ sufficiently close to zero.
-This means that the coefficient $a_{2,2}^{\mu}$ constructed for he PRC3BP will tend to the coefficient $a_{2,2}^{\text{Hill}}$ of the Hill's problem.
-One thing to keep in mind though is that these coefficients are computed in the coordinates of the Hill's problem, where the equations of motion are given by (\ref{eq: Hills problem}).
-Comparing the radius $r_{\text{Hill}}$ in the Hill's problem with the radius $r$ in the PRC3BP coordinates we can see that $r_{\text{Hill}}=\mu^{1/3}r.$ Since the coefficient $a_{2,2}$ stands at the second order term in the series (\ref{eq:a2-series}), the twist coefficient $a_{2,2}^{\mu}$ in the PRC3BP coordinates will be by $\mu^{-2/3}$ larger than in the Hill's coordinates.
-This means that we have
+\begin{proof} We observe that $\bar{L}_{2}^{\mu}$ depends analytically on $\mu^{1/3}$.
+First let us note that since the operator $\Phi$ from our construction brings the derivative of the vector field to the Jordan form, the operator $\Phi _{3\text{Body}}^{\mu}$ for the PRC3BP can be chosen close (depending analytically on $\mu^{1/3}$) to the operator $\Phi^{\text{Hill}}.$ The same can be said about the coefficients $f_{\nu}$ and $g_{\nu}$ from Lemma \ref{lem: a2,2=...}, since those come from the Taylor expansion up to the third order of the vector field at $\bar{L}_{2}^{\mu}.$ Moreover, from the proof of the Lyapounov Moser Theorem \ref{th: Twierdzenie Mosera} in \cite{Moser}, we know that the radius of convergence of the series from the Theorem \ref{th: Twierdzenie Mosera} can be chosen to be independent from $\mu,$ for $\mu$ sufficiently close to zero.
+This means that the coefficient $a_{2,2}^{\mu}$ constructed for he PRC3BP will tend to the coefficient $a_{2,2}^{\text{Hill}}$ of the Hill's problem

 \end{proof}